addam/clawspeek/README.md

 There are already two tools for extracting passwords from Claws: [mones/clawspeek](https://github.com/mones/clawspeek) and [b4n/clawsmail-password-decrypter](https://github.com/b4n/clawsmail-password-decrypter).
 Unfortunately for them, Claws has changed the method for password scrambling in 2016, and neither of these programs have been updated.

-I could not bear the disgrace of resetting my mail password, so I copied the important parts of Claws source code, and added the simplest `main` function possible.
+I could not bear the disgrace of resetting my mail password, so I copied the parts of Claws source code that are relevant to password decryption, and added a tiny `main` function.